selwynpolit/d9book/book/contribute.md

 pnpm run book:dev
 ```

-This shows a local URL: `http://localhost:5173/` open it!
+This shows a local URL: `http://localhost:5173/`.
+You can click on the link or press the letter `o` to open it in your browser.
+Use `h` for help.

-To build your site for production (which generates static files in the dist directory), you can use the following: (This doesn't seem necessary as the local dev server seems to do the same thing)
+To build your site and check for broken links  (which also generates static files in the dist directory), you can use the following:

 ```sh
 pnpm run book:build